alandekok/jlibtool/README.md

 that it works.

-Many cross-platorm build problems with large projects have been traced to using an installed version of build tools (libtool, etc.), instead of using a version shipped with the project.
+Many cross-platorm build problems with large projects have been traced to using an installed version of build tools (libtool, libltdl, etc.), instead of using a version shipped with the project.

 Jlibtool is a tool to help build your project on a variety of platforms.
 It is _not_ a tool to help other people on those platforms